webjocke/csv-to-sie/README.md

 ## CSV → SIE (Shopify Payments to Fortnox)

 Convert a Shopify Payments transactions export (CSV) into a Fortnox‑compatible SIE file (type 4).
 Runs fully in your browser.
 No data leaves your machine.
-Noting is saved in the cloud.
+Nothing is saved in the cloud.

+See it in action at [csv-till-sie.joakimjohansson.se](https://csv-till-sie.joakimjohansson.se)

 Created by [Joakim Johansson](https://joakimjohansson.se).